 -

-In the dialog box, select I am sure to delete the images of these tags, then click OK.
+In the confirmation dialog box, select I am sure to delete the images of these tags and click Confirm.